bercat/Nyheter/README.md

 # Nyheter
- A page where you get an overview of all news with ​ id ​ and ​ title ​ .
+ A page idea where you get an overview of all news with ​ id ​ and ​ title ​ .

 .
 On this page you can click on ActionLinks to edit or delete a news.
 These links will lead to each page: